oluwasayo/TypeScript-Handbook/pages/Type Checking JavaScript Files.md

 }
 ```

 Note that `@extends` only works with classes.
-Currently, there is no way for a constructor function extend a class.
+Currently, there is no way for a constructor function to extend a class.

 ## `@enum`